Chen Boda: Role in the post–1949 government

 In 1951, Chen wrote an article with the title Mao Zedong's theory of the Chinese Revolution is the combination of Marxism-Leninism with the Chinese Revolution and a book entitled Mao Zedong on the Chinese Revolution.
 These works made him one of the most important interpreters of Mao Zedong Thought, and in the 1950s he became one of Mao's closest associates, compiling many of the quotations eventually published in the Red Book.

 In 1950 Chen accompanied Mao to Moscow to participate in the negotiations with Joseph Stalin that led to the signing of the 30-year treaty of alliance (February 1950) between China and the Soviet Union.

+Following Mao's complaint that "the economic sector is blocking me and Comrade Liu," Chen was appointed in 1962 to serve as a vice director of the State Planning Commission.

 Cultural Revolution

 From 1966 until 1969, Chen Boda was to play an important role in the Cultural Revolution.
-In May 1966, he was placed at the head of the newly formed Cultural Revolution Group (CRG), a body established to oversee and direct the course of the Cultural Revolution.
+In May 1966, he was placed at the head of the newly formed Central Cultural Revolution Group (CCRG), a body established to oversee and direct the course of the Cultural Revolution.
 In time, this group would rise to become the most important political body in China, surpassing even the influence of the Politburo.
 Furthermore, Chen Boda was also placed as head of the Communist government's propaganda apparatus alongside Jiang Qing when the previous leader, Lu Dingyi (with whom he had often quarrelled), was deposed in 1966.
 He also became a member of the Standing Committee of the Politburo.

 According to the Central Committee leadership, the Cultural Revolution Group began to show signs of ultra-leftism during the late 1960s.
 Boda's reputation began to wane after the 9th Party Congress in 1969 due to his ties with Lin Biao (with whom he had closely collaborated in the publication of the Little Red Book) and his opposition to Zhou Enlai's attempt to deescalate the Cultural Revolution and refocus on consolidating the Party.
 This marked the end of Chen Boda's involvement in the cultural revolution.
 As the leadership became more moderate in its outlook and the initial aims of the cultural revolution were sidelined, Chen's radicalism caused concern, and he was denounced at the 10th Party Congress in 1973 as a 'revisionist secret agent' for his associations with Lin Biao.